 This story, never told before, is based on true events.

 David had created an extremely entertaining novel that nicely blends fact and fiction.
-The first chapters of the book dramatize Houdini's tour of Russia quite accurately, including his performances at Establishment Yard and his famous escape from the Siberian Transport Prison Van (David elects to go with the sawing through the floor method).
-The book then heads into it's fictional narrative when Harry and Bess join the Russian Royal Court and move into the Royal Palace, and President Roosevelt seeks to make the Handcuff King his own secret agent.
+The first chapters of the book dramatize Houdini's tour of Russia quite accurately, including his performances at the Yar and his famous escape from the Siberian Transport Prison Van (David elects to go with the sawing through the floor method).
+The book then heads into it's fictional narrative when Harry and Bess join the Russian Royal Court, and President Roosevelt seeks to make the Handcuff King his own secret agent.
 Lots of intrigue and Master Mystery-like escape action ensues, with Harry finding himself in dungeon chains and even a Spanish Maiden.

 HOUDINI UNBOUND: Espionage in Russia can be purchased as a hardcover, paperback and eBook from at Amazon.com (U.S.) and Amazon.co.uk (UK).